whayay/yahud/README.md

 **Installing**

 Navigate to ... / Steam / steamapps / common / team fortress 2 / tf / custom / .
-Move the "htghud-master" folder into that directory.
+Move the "htghud-master" folder from the zip into that directory.

 ## Notes

-This HUD does not have a "minimal HUD" mode.
+* This HUD does not have a "minimal HUD" mode.
 Enabling or disabling it will have no effect.
 I believe that the HUD should be designed to not require a toggle between different displays.
+* I welcome issue reports or suggestions - they can be reported via github
+* The custom backgrounds used on the menu and loading screens are located in the materials\console directory.
+If you'd like to disable them, just delete the background* files in this directory.